LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK04D2-Identity-Authorization2.md

 ## Overview of Today's Demo

-We will use Delamater and Murach (2020) as a guide to continue adding an administrative page for user and role management to our web site.
-We will add these items:

-- `AdminController` methods for:

-  - Delete user
+We will:

-  - Add to Admin
+- Restrict posting of reviews to logged in users.
-  - Remove from Admin
-  - Delete role
-- Restrict the admin controller
+- Restrict the admin controller to users in the "Admin" role.
-- Add Admin to our navigation menu, but only for admin users
+- Add Admin to our navigation menu, but only for admin users.
+- Add code to seed the database with a default admin user.
 - Re-publish to Azure

-### More Administrative Features

-As shown in the section of the textbook titled "Other action methods of the UserController"

-We will add these methods to the `AdminController`.